skimQ52/skImage-processor/README.md

 **Rotating:**
 Clicking the Rotate button will open the Rotate window.
 Then, users can choose the direction they wish to rotate the image, the number of degrees they wish to rotate, and finally, the interpolation method.
 There exists three interpolations for rotation, nearest-neighbour, bilinear, and shear.

-*An image that has been rotated 65 degrees Clockwise with bilinear interpolation.*

 **Cropping:**
 Clicking the Crop button will open the Crop window.
 Then, users can input the number of pixels to crop from each side of the image (Left, Right, Top, Bottom).